Cash or Card? Your 2025 Guide to Managing Money in Southeast Asia

 From indulging in $3 meals at Singapore’s hawker centers to exploring the iconic Batu Caves in Malaysia, I’ll share how to stretch your money, navigate exchange rates, and avoid common money pitfalls while still soaking in the magic of Southeast Asia.

-Whether you’re on a backpacker budget or splurging on luxury experiences, this guide will help you manage your money wisely—so you can focus on ticking off that Southeast Asia bucket list!
+Whether you’re on a backpacker budget or splurging on luxury experiences, this guide will help you handle your money wisely—so you can focus on ticking off that Southeast Asia bucket list!

 Table of Contents